How to Grow Chinese Lantern Flowers

 Growing Chinese Lanterns in Your Home Flower Garden

 Perennial Chinese Lantern flowers are not native to China.
 Rather, this unique plant originates from southeastern Europe and Japan.
-Chinese Lanterns get their name from the distinctive color and shape of the papery husk, which resembles a Chinese (or Japanese) Lantern.
+Chinese Lantern plants get their name from the distinctive color and shape of the papery husk, which resembles a Chinese (or Japanese) Lantern.
 Consequently, it is a novel plant and conversation piece.
 Growing Chinese Lanterns near a walkway, a patio, or a deck where people frequent will cause people to stop and take note.
 They may even ask you for some seeds or a few rhizomes, too.

+Chinese Lanterns look great in the garden.
+They grow well in flowerpots on your patio or deck, too.
+In the fall, dry the colorful lanterns and use them as dried flowers.
 Dry Chinese Lanterns for indoor arrangements.
 They are also popular for Fall and Halloween art projects.

 IMPORTANT: The unripe berries and the leaves are poisonous.
 Keep this plant away from children and pets.